What is Data Quality Management?

 - Share quality data safely: Selectively share production quality data using on premises or cloud-based applications without exposing Personally Identifiable Information (PII) to unauthorized people.

 - Manage the data lifecycle: Data stewardship is the process of defining and maintaining data models, documenting the data, cleansing the data, and defining its rules and policies.
-It enables the implementation of well-defined data governance processes covering several activities including monitoring, reconciliation, refining, de-duplication, cleansing, and aggregation to help deliver quality data to applications and end users.
+It enables the implementation of well-defined processes covering several activities including monitoring, reconciliation, refining, de-duplication, cleansing, and aggregation to help deliver quality data to applications and end users.

 - Prepare and share data quickly: Too many people are still spending too much time crunching data in Excel or expecting their colleagues to do that on their behalf.
 Data preparation tools allow potentially anyone to access a data set and then cleanse, standardize, transform, or enrich the data — this shared ownership ultimately drives collaboration between business and IT.

 The cost of bad data quality can be counted in lost opportunities, bad decisions, and the time it takes to hunt down, cleanse, and correct bad errors.
 A solid data quality management program comprised of the right mix of people and technology is the best way to ensure data quality for everyone who needs it.
 Talend Cloud offers numerous tools to help you achieve your data quality goals and help your organization become truly data-driven.

 - What is Data Integrity and Why Is It Important?